thanhnguyen2187/islet/site/content/portfolio.md

 categories:
 ---

+## TL;DR (3/2/2023)

+I am a Fullstack Software Engineer, who has mostly worked in the backend spectrum, and is comfortable with most layers of modern web development (frontend, backend, and platform/DevOps).
+I am having a strong preference in jobs that:

+1. Are fully remote or hybrid
+2. Are blockchain-related: I worked with blockchain and found the technology fascinating and have a bright future ahead
+3. Leverage esoteric functional programming languages: Clojure is a favorite niche language of mine, but I am open to other languages like Scala or F# as well
+4. Allow me to go into a lower layer of programming: I did some bit diddling in a side project, and really like the idea of working on core libraries and applying algorithms to solve challenging technical problems
+5. Allow me to take the first step at leading or managing a small team: management skills and leadership skills are things that I want to develop as well

+Please be noted that: it is not a dealbreaker if the job does not meet all of them.
+Please do contact me if you think there is a good enough fit for both sides.

-I am going to list software projects (professionally or hobby) that I have worked on and what I contributed.
-The purpose is mainly to make it easier for my readers (future employers hopefully) to see what I have done, evaluate my technical skills, and decide that I am a good fit or not.
+I am going to list software projects (professional or personal) that I have worked on and what I contributed.
+The purpose is mainly to make it easier for my readers (future employers hopefully) to see what I have done, evaluate my technical skills, and decide that I am a suitable candidate or not.

+## Mones

+The product is originally called Ceres M, a "traditional Web2 game", which
+underwent:

+- In-game balance patches
+- Various UX improvements
+- Various blockchain integration implementations

+To become a "Web3 Play-N-Earn game" on BNB Chain.
+The differences are:

+- Using cryptocurrencies to replace traditional top-up payments
+- Turning in-game items to NFTs and building an NFT marketplace to replace traditional game marketplaces

+### Data Synchronization for NFT Marketplace

+Problem: originally, once

+Technologies used:

+## Oxalus Platform

+### Smart Contract Events Synchronization

 ## Minh Phu Analytics

-The project aimed to aid Minh Phu, one of the biggest sea food corporate in Vietnam and in the world, on:
+The product aimed to aid Minh Phu, one of the biggest sea food corporate in Vietnam and in the world, on:

 - Market Analytics